Koss Corporation (KOSS) Is Now En Route to Higher Prices

 Koss Corporation (KOSS): Who are the competitors?

-The company’s main competitors (and peers) include VOXX International Corporation (VOXX) that is trading 564.38% up over the past 12 months.
-IntriCon Corporation (IIN) is 28.70% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 21.93% from the last report on Dec 30, 2020 to stand at a total of 0.59 million short shares sold with a short interest ratio of 0.15.
+The company’s main competitors (and peers) include VOXX International Corporation (VOXX) that is trading 518.05% up over the past 12 months.
+IntriCon Corporation (IIN) is 37.35% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 95.59% from the last report on Jan 14, 2021 to stand at a total of 12760.0 short shares sold with a short interest ratio of 0.05.